 “…Recent studies have shown that dedifferentiation isn’t actually unique: many fully differentiated cells can roll back up the hill if you injure tissue, Duan said.
 Cancer cells also show this kind of plasticity, which complicates the ability to treat them.”

 “…However, when mitochondria release mitochondrial ROS, in the correct amounts, they act as signaling molecules.
 The team found that when cell dedifferentiation and proliferation were induced, ATP production was increased and mitochondrial ROS levels went up in these cells.
 When the ROS levels go up, an enzyme that plays a role in cellular stress response called Sgk1 also increases in the cell’s cytoplasm.
 Then, Sgk1 moves from the cytoplasm into the mitochondria, where it phosphorylates the enzyme that synthesizes ATP and triggers ATP production.
 To test this loop’s impact on the cell’s ability to dedifferentiate, the researchers blocked each step in this cycle.
 “We feel this is actually required for the cell to roll back in the cell cycle,” Duan said.
-“In our system, if we knock out the ATP protein enzyme, if we knock out Sgk1, if we block the ROS production—if we block any of the steps, the cell can no longer go back in the .”
+“In our system, if we knock out the ATP protein enzyme, if we knock out Sgk1, if we block the ROS production—if we block any of the steps, the cell can no longer go back in the cell cycle.”
 The researchers then examined this mitochondrial loop in living human breast cancer cells and found that the same steps took place in human breast cancer cells.
 This suggests that this is a commonly preserved mechanism that is useful to most cells, they say.”